emmanuelkiranr/sequelize/README.md

 ## Execute sql queries

+`user.js`

-// adding a new entry into the table
+Adding a new entry into the table

 ```
 User.create({ name: "Jack", email: "jack@mail", age: 22 })